-I was born on a small farm in central Africa and from the start mine was a life of roving and constant change with masses of different houses, addresses, schools… Many matchless experiences, yes, but inevitable disjuncture and displacement too.
+I was born on a small farm in central Africa and from the start my life was one of roving and constant change with masses of different houses, addresses, schools… Many matchless experiences, yes, but inevitable disjuncture and displacement too.
 I wasn’t far into my adult life before I’d lived and worked on five continents and about twenty years ago I took the time to sit down and make a list of bonafide addresses – over sixty at that stage and there have been a stack more since then.

 I wrote my first story when I was eight — and thanks to my mother who kept it along with her precious items in a red zip folder — I have it still.
 My first short story was published when I was twenty-one.
 It was called “The Kookaburra’s Laugh” – and I think I intended it as rather a romantic piece.
 It’s only in the deconstruction of this story decades later that I uncover both a yearning for the blue-blue skies of Perth (I was living in Johannesburg at the time) and an acute loneliness at its centre.

 I freelanced while my children were young until I had enough published to knock on doors (literally).
 One of the first offices I targeted was the Diners Club in Johannesburg, where the house magazine Signature was edited by kind — and canny — Jack Fisch who suggested the best way to become an editor without qualifications or experience was to learn on the job by working for free.
 In the end he did pay me – not a lot – and in retrospect, he was right: What I learned was far more valuable than anything I might have earned.
 I adored the job, I loved working with words, and it gave me the entrée to the publishing world that I so desperately wanted.
 I went from there to work as sub-editor/feature writer for Elders Weekly back in Perth — another steep learning curve — and another job I enjoyed along with a journalistic background that stood me in good stead when the time came to put bread on my own table.